 It’s not uncommon for women to experience a temporary increase in shedding in the first month or so after starting minoxidil.
 Minoxidil shedding (also referred to as minoxidil induced telogen effluvium), occurs when hair follicles begin adjusting to new hair growth cycles with longer active growth phases.
 The shedding is the removal of older hairs and typically resolves on its own over time.

 In comparison to topical minoxidil, oral minoxidil comes with an increased risk of systemic side effects.
-Minoxidil side effects for women can include headache, pruritus (itchy skin), edema or swelling of the lower limbs, hypertrichosis (excess, unwanted hair growth) and changes in heart rate (Ramos et al., 2020).
+Minoxidil side effects or women can include headache, pruritus (itchy skin), edema or swelling of the lower limbs, hypertrichosis (excess, unwanted hair growth) and changes in heart rate (Ramos et al., 2020).
 It’s important to be aware of these potential side effects and to discuss these with your doctor.
 Having said all of this, there are a few reasons why oral minoxidil might be a good option over the topical.
 We’ll cover these below.

 Does minoxidil work for women?